top of page

 Imagine you’re outside on a sunny day, tossing a ball back and forth with someone you care about.
 You throw the ball, they catch it, and when they’re ready, they throw it back.
 That’s the rhythm of connection: one ball at a time, one exchange at a time.

 Now picture something very different: instead of waiting for the ball to come back, you keep hurling ball after ball, faster and faster.
 Suddenly, it’s not a game of catch anymore—it’s dodgeball.
-The other person isn’t playing; they’re ducking, shielding, overwhelmed.
+The other person isn’t playing; they’re ducking, shielding, and feeling overwhelmed.

 The Catch Analogy